 However, there are assumptions and limitations of this study that should be noted.
 Besides the intrinsic uncertainties of CLM and atmospheric forcing (Bonan et al., 2011, 2013; Mao et al., 2012; Wang et al., 2013), the parameters reflecting the land and river conditions in our scheme, such as Kj, Kr and f in Eq.
 (4)–(14), are highly parameterized based on some simple assumptions to facilitate data collection and computation, while the real states of geological structures and sediment-bedrock profiles are so complex that they are almost impossible to describe accurately.
 However, the sensitivity experiments and comparison of our results with data from multiple sources (Sect.
 4.1) prove that these uncertainties do not significantly affect the simulation ability of CLM_RIV.
 Another restriction on our results is that human activities, such as irrigation that may take place on riverbanks, are not considered in our model.
 Such activities could cause our results to deviate considerably from the real situation.
 Arguably, the aim of this study was to emphasize the effects of stream-aquifer water interaction (which is a totally natural process) on riparian eco-hydrological processes.
 Thus, ignoring anthropogenic disturbances on riverbanks (such as crop cultivation, irrigation and water diversion), which may interfere with the natural influences we simulated, was a reasonable approach in this research.

 Some future studies are also needed.
 To overcome the uncertainties of parameterization, more systematic experiments to test the sensitivity of model parameters should be conducted, and corresponding observations or more sophisticated estimation approaches for key parameters relating to stream-aquifer interaction are needed.
-Applying our model to other typical regions (even at a global scale) having different climatic and hydrological environments is expected.
 Finally a land-river-atmosphere interaction model that can simulate the water and energy exchange between each component is needed for studying the more comprehensive effects of stream water flows.

-Acknowledgements This study was supported by the National Natural Science Foundation of China (Grants 91125016 and 41575096) and by the Chinese Academy of Sciences Strategic Priority Research Program under Grant XDA05110102.
+Acknowledgements This study was supported by the National Natural Science Foundation of China (Grants 91125016, 41575096 and 41305066) and by the Chinese Academy of Sciences Strategic Priority Research Program under Grant XDA05110102.
 We would like to thank Xing Yuan, Xiangjun Tian and Yuanyaun Wang for their assistance with this work and helpful discussion.